What is the difference between Commencement and Convocation?

 Other ASU Convocations

-Likewise, other departments and schools across ASU also have Convocation ceremonies.
+Other departments and schools across ASU also have Convocation ceremonies.

 There are also ASU Special Interest Convocations for graduates who identify with particular groups.

-Commencement – the main ASU graduation ceremony
+Commencement – the ASU graduation ceremony

-During the University’s undergraduate commencement ceremony, President Crow confers degrees upon all ASU bachelor candidates by schools (not individually).
+During the ASU undergraduate commencement ceremony, President Crow confers degrees upon all ASU bachelor candidates by schools (not individually).
 All Fulton Schools of Engineering students are recognized together and do not individually cross the stage.

 During the University’s graduate commencement, President Crow confers degrees upon all ASU graduate students (master’s and doctoral candidates).
 Masters candidates will be hooded at Graduate Commencement but will not be called individually to cross the stage.
 Doctoral candidates will be hooded, have their names called and cross the stage individually to receive congratulations.